-- For projects in the seven-county metropolitan area, Regional Review and MCES approval must be obtained before submitting the permit application to the MPCA.
+- For projects in the seven-county metro area, regional review and MCES approval must be obtained before submitting the permit application to the MPCA.

-The permit application form requires plant specific flow/capacity information to be provided.
-For projects involving the Metropolitan Council collection system or treatment plant, the following information may helpful in completing the permit application.
+The permit application form requires applicants to provide plant-specific flow/capacity information.
+For projects involving the MCES collection system or treatment plant, the following information may helpful in completing the permit application.